IISc-Software-iGEM/bept/README.md

 For windows, you might need to set the PATH variable where the tool is downloaded.

-## I generated the files, now what?
+## Bept generated the files, now what?

 After generating `pqr`, `dx` or `cube` files, you can open them in Pymol to visualise the proteins, their electrostatic gradient maps and much more.